djeada/Algorithms-And-Data-Structures/src/dynamic_programming/README.md

-Explain:
-Subarray, Substring, Subsequence, Subset.

 # Dynamic Programming

 A lot of problems dealing with optimizing some quantity can be solved using three different approaches:

-1. A brute force top-down recursive approach.
+1. A brute force top-down recursive approach (recursion).
-    - Visualize the problem as a tree of subproblems
+    - Visualize the problem as a tree of subproblems;
-    - Implement the tree using recursion
+    - Implement the tree using recursion;
-    - Add a base case that will end the recursion
+    - Add a base case that will end the recursion;

-2. A dynamic top-down recursive approach using memoization.
+2. A dynamic top-down recursive approach using memoization (recursion + memoization).
-    - Visualize the problem as a tree of subproblems
+    - Visualize the problem as a tree of subproblems;
-    - Implement the tree using recursion
+    - Implement the tree using recursion;
-    - Use a hash-map to store already computed subproblem
+    - Use a hash-map to store already computed subproblem;
-    - Add a base case that will end the recursion
+    - Add a base case that will end the recursion;

 3. A dynamic bottom-up iterative approach using tabulation.
-    - Visualize the problem as a table
+    - Visualize the problem as a table;
-    - Initialize table with default values
+    - Initialize table with default values;
-    - The table size is based on inputs
+    - The table size is based on inputs;
-    - Put trivial answer as a first element in the table
+    - Put trivial answer as a first element in the table;
-    - Set further elements based on the already set elements
+    - Set further elements based on the already set elements;
+    - It tracks the mapping between the term number and the answer for that term;

 Recursive brute force solutions usually look elegant and concise.
 However they are doing the same calculation repeatedly.
 As a result, not seldom the time grows exponentially with the size of the problem.

+## Why are recursive solutions needed when iterative techniques with tabulation are so fast?

+Overall, it is faster, but we must manually choose the order in which the subproblems must be calculated.
+That is frequently troublesome in and of itself.
+This is straightforward for fibonacci, but it quickly becomes challenging for more complicated dynamic programming problems.
+As a result, when it is not the bottleneck of our program or we do not expect large inputs, we are typically satisfied with recursive solutions.

+# Common terms explained

+## Recursion

+## Subset

+## Subarray

+## Substring

+## Subsequence

 <h1>Fibonacci</h1>
 Given a number n, find n-th element of the Fibonacci Sequence.